 The main structure of the program is represented by the group meetings.
 Student in the program are grouped according to their scientific fields.
-Currently, we have groups based on the following topics: dentistry, gynecology, urology, cardiology, intensive care medicine, neuropsychiatry, orthopedics and traumatology, pediatrics, gastroenterology, endocrinology, COVID-19 and infectious diseases, pharmacology, and others.
+Currently we have groups based on the following topics: dentistry, gynecology, urology, cardiology, intensive care medicine, neuropsychiatry, orthopedics and traumatology, pediatrics, gastroenteorlogy, endocrinology, COVID-19 and infectious diseases, pharmacology, and others.

-Each group includes 7-14 students, their supervisor, and project students, on the other hand the centre allocates 1-2 SMSs, a statistician and an expert discussant to the group.
+Each group includes 7-14 students, their supervisor, and project students; on the other hand, the center allocates 1-2 SMSs, a statistician, and an expert discussant to the group.

-During the first year, each group has a meeting each week in a pre-specified day and hour for the year.
-In these meetings each fellow presents his/her progress during the previous week and the group jointly discusses the scientific questions, presentations and the progresses.
+During the first year, each group meets weekly on a pre-specified day and hour for the year.
+In these meetings, each fellow presents his/her progress during the previous week, and the group jointly discusses the scientific questions, presentations, and progress.
 Starting from the second year, following the same group structure, there are pre-specified monthly meetings with the same purpose.